 Wipe off any water that is on the bottom of the little door that covers the hose connection.
 Otherwise, the door could will freeze shut.

 Make sure the portable heater is on.
 Lights out if you turned any on.
-Otherwise, they are on motion detectors and will shut off.
+Otherwise, they are on motion detectors and will shut them off.
 Please make sure that the garage door is all the way down and locked (latched on the left and right).
 Lock the door and put the keys back in the lockbox (changing a few of the numbers).

 Do not disturb the little heater in the front corner of the hose room.
 It’s keeping the pipes from freezing.
 The heater will turn off if it’s picked up, but will turn back on once it’s put down.